369webforall/bug-tracker/README.md

 - show the issue, in issue page. import prisma, `prisma.issue.findMany()`
-- use Table component
+- use Table component from Radix UI
-- map throuhg the issues and display the issue
+- map through the issues and display the issue
-- also hide staus and issueDate in in mobile.
+- also hide status and issueDate in mobile.
 - add div block to display the status on mobile.

 **2-Building the issues Status Badge**